© Bank of America Corporation. All rights reserved.

 Since the financial crisis, the focus on seeking immediate returns has shifted to a mindset that gives more importance to the long term potential risk and return of any given investment.
 This trend has been led by large, institutional investors who are now evaluating their investment decisions for their potential over many years, not just for the next quarter.

 Enhanced access to company data, new investment modeling techniques and the ability to process large amounts of data means that investors can incorporate factors that go beyond traditional risk and return metrics.
 Now investors can evaluate their investments across a range of environmental, social and governance (ESG) factors to ascertain the impact their investments may have, not just the risk and return they may offer.

 When corporate decisions are evaluated closely, the data show that decisions that focus on maximizing profits for the next quarter can actually lead to lower long-term performance of the firm.
 Conversely, firms that incorporate ESG factors into their strategic decision making are more likely to deliver higher returns over the long-term.
 By focusing on creating lasting value these ESG-focused firms may even be able to help mitigate the impact of risks beyond their control—like droughts, high energy costs or labor unrest.
-2 This is why incorporating impact investments into your portfolio may actually help investors capture market-rates of return and achieve potentially better long-term performance.
+2 This is why incorporating sustainable investments into your portfolio may actually help investors capture market-rates of return and achieve potentially better long-term performance.

-Key factors that
+Key factors that investors need to

-investors need to balance when investing for impact
+balance when investing for impact

 If you would like to incorporate impact into your investment strategy, while maintaining the growth potential that you need, you should focus on selecting investments that credibly combine both the intention and investment approach that you are looking for.
 A close examination of your investments can help you understand exactly how an investment creates impact and how it is measured and reported.